If you’re like me then you’re lucky (?) enough to have three kids whose birthdays are less than a month apart.

 www.etsy.com is my favorite place to shop for custom invitations and downloadable printables!
 I’ve purchased everything from party decor to costumes on Etsy and absolutely LOVE the personalized service!

-www.amazon.ca is a lifesaver for situations when I need something that I can’t find in a store! (like pink and blue light bulbs for a gender reveal!)
+www.amazon.ca is a lifesaver for situations when I need something that I can’t find in a store!
 And even if I can find it, I always price check on amazon first!

-Finding themes for a combined sibling birthday party is fun and challenging!
+Finding a theme for a combined sibling birthday party can be a challenge but with so many options – it’s actually a lot of fun!
 Our most recent theme was based on the Dreamworks Trolls movie but we’ve also done one inspired by The Minions Movie (for our three little minions) and Mickey & Minnie (our first one for our son and daughter).

 Having a separate party means being able to do something special on each child’s actual birthday.
 There are so many creative ways to start a new birthday tradition in your family!

 these awesome mom blogs have some great ideas for birthday traditions!

 While your children are young, all of their guest lists will likely be the same – family and close friends.
 Having one party means those guests won’t feel obligated to attend several different parties throughout the year.

 Group gifts become an option.

 A combined sibling birthday party provides an opportunity for guests to go in on larger group gifts together that your children wouldn’t normally receive.